 Once we have your SPA in hand, we will take it to the California Secretary of State’s office in Sacramento, complete the application, pay the fee, and hand it to the apostille clerk.
 The Secretary of State will certify your SPA with an apostille and hand it back to us.
 We will then make a scan (if requested) and ship your document back to you or a third party in the United States, or abroad using FedEx priority service.

 Most California documents being legalized for use in Taiwan are processed through the Taipei Economic and Cultural Office (TECO) in San Francisco.
 Notarized documents must be accompanied by a signed Application Form for Authentication and a notarized copy of your passport or driver’s license.
 When filling out the application, please leave the content in the red box blank.
 That’s for us, acting as your agent.
 TECO charges $15 per document.

-Note: due to Covid-19, the TECO office is presently closed to the public.
+Note: The TECO office is presently closed to the public.
 Given that, we have to submit and receive the apostille by mail, and current turnaround time is one to two weeks.
 No rush service is currently available.

 Note: federal documents (FBI background check, FDA, State Department, etc.) are authenticated at the Taipei Economic and Cultural Representative Office (TECRO) in Washington, DC.
 In addition to the above documentation, the embassy requires a signed, notarized power of attorney allowing our agent in DC to act on your behalf for this purpose.
 Please click here to download a template of this letter.